lingtalfi/Light_Kit_Admin_DebugTrace/personal/mydoc/pages/conception-notes.md

 - the kit page being used
 - the templates being used
 - the csrf token values (if you use the [csrf_simple](/komin/jin_site_demo/universe/Ling/Light_CsrfSimple) service)
+- events being used (i.e. events with some listeners attached to it)
+- session variables